PAUL ROUSTAN

 You've been an instrumental figure in helping build the current art scene that is growing in the Southbay.
 What is your observation of how that is unfolding?

-About 3 or 4 years ago, I had this epiphany that I didn’t want to keep driving to LA or further to show my art.
+A few years ago, I had this epiphany that I didn’t want to keep driving to LA or further to show my art.
 It was just too much trouble.
 I remember one night leaving an art show in skid row, racing to another show in the South Bay.
 And it occurred to me, I felt like most people would really enjoy seeing art by the beach vs. the urban jungle.
 They are both valid cultures, but for me, I thought how cool of a night out to catch an art show and then just walk to a nice beach with great restaurants nearby?
 In LA there are always concerns of where to park, or sometimes even, will my car get broken into?
 I made a decision that night to put all my energy into my own town, and with a little luck get people to come visit us.

 And over the years now, it’s been growing beautifully.
 I think artists can still continue to push themselves harder, challenge themselves to really step outside the box (or into the “boxx”, haha).
 I think the less traditional an artist can present the work, the more attention it will get.
 There have been several shows that have stepped to the plate on Cypress Ave already.
 It’s a grand thing to see.